areaboy/online_bodyguard/README.md

-# Setting up backend was which was written in PHP etc.
+# Setting up backend which was written in PHP etc.